Dill101/geektool-widgets/README.md

 <img width="665" alt="Screenshot 2022-07-05 at 12 08 01 AM" src="https://user-images.githubusercontent.com/60739808/177190077-ce8c2f97-e402-4fbc-b392-6ded1430cb14.png">

-In terms of how to get this config up and running, you'll first just have to open Geektools, drag and drop and arrange first the base bars that make up the widgets.
-Then add three of the overlaying bars on top.
-From there add the non-script-based text by dragging and dropping the shell widget, and simply type within the "command" space, echo "____", blank being "Network", "Bluetooth", "You're listening to:" and the name tag plus the hostname.
-Then add the forward and backward icons, the spotify icon, and the profile icon.
-Lastly, import 3 shell widgets, each being dedicated to the 3 applescript files (excluding spotifyControl for now).
-First, add a shell widget and in the command area type osascript /path/to/spotifyControl.applescript.
-This shell widget will display the Spotify song artist and title.
-Also make sure to change the refresh rate to above 0s if you want the script to refresh.
-Now add 2 more shell widgets and in command, write osascript /path/to/wifiStatus.applescript and in another widget, write /path/to/bluetoothStatus.applescript.
-After doing so, add two more shell widgets and rename one to BluetoothStatus, and another to WifiStatus.
+In terms of how to get this config up and running, follow the steps below:

+1. Open Geektools, drag and drop and arrange first the base bars that make up the widgets.
+2. Add three of the overlaying bars on top.
+3. From there add the non-script-based text by dragging and dropping the shell widget, and simply type within the "command" space, echo "____", blank being "Network", "Bluetooth", "You're listening to:" and the name tag plus the hostname.
+4. Add the forward and backward icons, the spotify icon, and the profile icon, as they are static.
+Drag and drop the image widget.
+5. Import 3 shell widgets, each being dedicated to the 3 applescript files (excluding spotifyPlay.applescript for now).
+6. Within one of the 3 added shell widgets, in the command area type osascript /path/to/spotifyControl.applescript.
+This shell widget will nwo display the Spotify song artist and title.
+Also make sure to change the refresh rate to above 0s if you want the script to refresh (do this for the latter 2 shell widgets).
+7. Now within the 2 other shell widgets, in the command section write osascript /path/to/wifiStatus.applescript and in the other shell widget, write /path/to/bluetoothStatus.applescript. (remember to change refresh rate)
+8. After doing so, add 2 more shell widgets (in addition to the 3 previously added shell widgets) and rename one to BluetoothStatus, and another to WifiStatus.
+9. Time now for the images.
+First import an image widget and rename it to albumArt.
+As is obvious, this widget will display the Spotify album picture.
+10. Add